 Become an Ally

-Safe Zone Training and Ally Certification is available to all Stetson University staff, faculty and student allies.
+Safe Zone Training and Ally Certification is available to all Stetson University staff, faculty and students.

 What is the level of involvement required of participants?

-Stetson University has implemented a two-prong model that fosters continuous dialogue around LGBTQIA issues and intersections of identities, provides opportunities that lead to a more informed ally, and allows current allies to stay abreast of new trends and research.
+We have implemented a two-pronged model that fosters continuous dialogue around LGBTQIA issues and intersections of identities, provides opportunities that lead to a more informed ally and allows current allies to stay abreast of new trends and research.

 Safe Zone Training

 Safe Zone training consists of a two-hour course that covers basic knowledge and focuses on the role of the ally during the coming-out process, resources on campus and in the community, and terminology and best practices.